Random actions of homeomorphisms of Cantor sets embedded in a line and Tits alternative: Local contractions

 \begin{lemma} Let $\mu_{1}$ and $\mu_{2}$ be Borel probability measures on $\mathbb{R}$.
 For any point $x$ in $\mathbb{R}$, we denote by $J(x)= \frac{d\mu_{2}}{d \mu_{1}}(x)$ the Radon-Nykodym derivative of $\mu_{2}$ with respect to $\mu_{1}$ at the point $x$.
 Then, for $\mu_{1}$ almost every point $x$ in $\mathbb{R}$, we have

 where $\mathcal{I}_{x}$ is the set of open intervals which contain the point $x$.
 Moreover, if

 then $\log^{+}(q)= \max(\log(q),0)$ is an element of $L^{1}(\mu_{1})$. \end{lemma}

-Now, we fix an harmonic measure $\mu$.
-We assume that $\mu$ is not $G$-invariant and has no atoms: it is a consequences of the assumptions of Proposition \ref{localcontr} thanks to Lemma \ref{atoms}.
+Now, we fix a harmonic measure $\mu$.
+We assume that $\mu$ is not $G$-invariant and has no atoms: it is a consequence of the assumptions of Proposition \ref{localcontr} thanks to Lemma \ref{acatoms}.
 We set